 You must consider Amazon’s Pro Subscription fee, storage and fulfillment costs, and others.

 Since these prices will continually change depending on external circumstances and affect your bottom line, you must be prepared to reprice your products accordingly and strategically.
-In this way, you can use repricing strategies to garner the most sales and revenue.
+In this way, you can use pricing strategies to garner the most sales and revenue.

 Manual Vs. Automatic Pricing Strategy